Studying the radiation of a white dwarf star falling onto a black hole: Numerical results and discussion

-Another interesting outcome of numerical simulations is that the accretion disk itself becomes a source of strong electric dipole radiation, see top frames in Figs. \ref{sumratio10} and Figs. \ref{sumratio1000}.
-Here, the accretion disc activates already after the third passage and becomes dominant at later time.
+Another interesting outcome of numerical simulations is that the accretion disk itself becomes a source of strong electric dipole radiation, see top frame in Fig. \ref{sumratio10}.
+Here, the accretion disk activates already after the third passage and becomes dominant at later time.
 Further properties of dipole radiation can be uncovered by looking at the dipole emission from a binary system in a particular direction.
-The power of radiation emitted in direction along angle $\Theta$ with respect to vector $\ddot{\bf{p}}$ is \cite{Griffiths}
+The power of radiation emitted in direction along angle $\Theta$ with respect to vector $\ddot{\bf{p}}$ is \citep{Griffiths}

-Then the radiation power detected along $\hat{\bf{x}}$, $\hat{\bf{y}}$, and $\hat{\bf{z}}$ directions becomes $P_{x,y,z} \sim (\ddot{p})^2\, \Big(1 - \ddot{p}_{x,y,z}^2/\ddot{p}^2 \Big)$.
-Since $p_z=0$ one has $P_z \sim \ddot{p}^{\,2}$ and $P_x+P_y=P_z$. $P_{x,y,z}$ quantities are plotted in Fig. \ref{powerxyz} for $M_{\rm BH}/m_{\rm wd} = 10$.
+Then the radiation power detected along $\hat{\bf{x}}$, $\hat{\bf{y}}$, and $\hat{\bf{z}}$ directions becomes $P_{x,y,z} \sim \ddot{{\bf p}}^2\, \Big(1 - \ddot{p}_{x,y,z}^2/\ddot{{\bf p}}^2 \Big)$.
+Since $p_z=0$ one has $P_z \sim \ddot{p}^{\,2}$ and $P_x+P_y=P_z$. $P_{x,y,z}$ quantities are plotted in Fig. \ref{powerxyz} for $M_{BH} = 5 M_{\odot}, m_{wd}=0.4 M_{\odot}$.
 There is a qualitative difference in the observed dipole radiation depending on the observation angle.
-Since a charged mass dropped towards an accretion disc still (although for a limited time) orbits a black hole, it can be considered as a rotating electric dipole.
+Since a charged mass dropped towards an accretion disk still (although for a limited time) orbits a black hole, it can be considered as a rotating electric dipole.
 Then it can be thought of as a superposition of two dipoles oscillating along $x$ and $y$ axes, respectively, and being out of phase by $\pi/2$.
-The energy emitted along $x$ and $y$ axes then exhibits a characteristic pattern as a function of time which is $\sim (1 - \cos^2{\omega_d t})$ and $\sim (1 - \sin^2{\omega_d t})$, respectively (see Fig. \ref{powerxyz}, blue and green curves).
-Here, $\omega_d$ is a frequency of rotating dipole (falling mass) which is higher than the frequency of orbiting white dwarf.
+The energy emitted along $x$ and $y$ axes then exhibits a characteristic pattern as a function of time which is $\sim (1 - \cos^2{\omega_d t})$ and $ \sim (1 - \sin^2{\omega_d t})$, respectively (see Fig. \ref{powerxyz}, blue and green curves).
+Here, $\omega_d$ is a frequency of rotating dipole (falling mass on BH) which is higher than the frequency of orbiting white dwarf.
 Therefore, between two successive periastron passages one observes several oscillations in $P_x$ and $P_y$, whereas no such behaviour is visible in time-dependence of $P_z$.
 The properties of dipole-type radiation can tell us about the orientation of the orbital plane of a white dwarf with respect to the Earth.
-The accretion disc emits much weaker quadrupole-type radiation, see Figs. \ref{sumratio10} and \ref{sumratio1000}, middle frames.
-This remains true for both a stellar-mass and intermediate-mass black holes and is understandable since the structure of an accretion disc is mainly that of a rotating electric dipole type.
+The accretion disk emits much weaker quadrupole-type radiation, see Fig. \ref{sumratio10} middle frame.
+This is understandable since the structure of an accretion disk is mainly that of a rotating electric dipole type.